What do you need to get approved for a business credit card?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-- The ability to earn reward points on everyday business spend, which can help to offset travel costs as well as rewarding both business owners and employees
+- The ability to earn reward points on everyday business spend, which can help to offset travel costs as well as rewarding both business owners and employees; and

 - Travel benefits like insurance, lounge access and purchase protection.

-- Applicant be over 18 years of age and be a resident of the UK
+- The applicant be over 18 years of age and be a resident of the U.K.; and

 Many business card issuers will also require:

-- A minimum period the business has been operating, such as 12 months
+- A minimum period the business has been operating, such as 12 months; and